litentry/heima/tee-worker/omni-executor/aa-contracts/ERC20PaymasterV1-README.md

 - **Safe Token Transfers**: Utilizes OpenZeppelin's `SafeERC20` for secure token operations
 - **Bundler Validation**: Only authorized bundlers can submit operations
 - **Balance & Allowance Checks**: Validates user's token balance and approval before accepting operations

+### Design Decisions

+#### Why Only ERC20 Tokens?
+This paymaster focuses exclusively on ERC20 tokens and does not support native tokens (ETH) for the following reasons:

+1. **Technical Reliability**: Native tokens cannot use the standard `approve()` and `transferFrom()` pattern, requiring custom payment collection mechanisms that can fail
+2. **Industry Standard**: Production paymasters (Pimlico, Coinbase) focus on ERC20 tokens for reliability and standardization
+3. **Simplified Architecture**: ERC20-only design reduces complexity and potential failure points

+#### Alternatives for ETH Payments:
+- **Use WETH**: Wrap ETH into WETH (Wrapped ETH) which behaves like a standard ERC20 token
+- **Direct EntryPoint Usage**: For native ETH payments, use the EntryPoint directly without a paymaster

 ## Architecture